beloinstitute/myhumanity/beforeYouRaiseMoney.md

 Investors are professional negotiators and can negotiate on the spot very easily.
 If only one founder is in the room, you can say "I need to circle back with my co-founder" before making any commitments.
 I used to do this all the time.
 [26] You'll be lucky if fundraising feels pleasant enough to become addictive.
 More often you have to worry about the other extreme—becoming demoralized when investors reject you.
 As one (very successful) YC founder wrote after reading a draft of this:
 It's hard to mentally deal with the sheer scale of rejection in fundraising and if you are not in the right mindset you will fail.
 Users may love you but these supposedly smart investors may not understand you at all.
 At this point for me, rejection still rankles but I've come to accept that investors are just not super thoughtful for the most part and you need to play the game according to certain somewhat depressing rules (many of which you are listing) in order to win.

-[27] The actual sentence in the King James Bible is "Pride goeth before destruction, and an haughty spirit before a fall."
+The actual sentence in the King James Bible is ***"Pride goeth before destruction, and an haughty spirit before a fall."***

-Thanks to Slava Akhmechet, Sam Altman, Nate Blecharczyk, Adora Cheung, Bill Clerico, John Collison, Patrick Collison, Parker Conrad, Ron Conway, Travis Deyle, Jason Freedman, Joe Gebbia, Mattan Griffel, Kevin Hale, Jacob Heller, Ian Hogarth, Justin Kan, Professor Moriarty, Nikhil Nirmel, David Petersen, Geoff Ralston, Joshua Reeves, Yuri Sagalov, Emmett Shear, Rajat Suri, Garry Tan, and Nick Tomarello for reading drafts of this.